shmam/optumistics/README.md

 # IOT-REVEAL
-This project is leveraging the internet of things to reduce patient wait times.
+This awesome project is leveraging the internet of things to reduce patient wait times.